snchvn/Python-Discord-NPC-bot/README.md

 # Python Discord Risk bot
- A simple python bot that privately serves missions to the members of a voice channel.
+ A simple python bot that privately serves missions to the members of any specified channel.